vnaysngh/deoperator/README.md

 # DeOperator

-A modern, AI-powered interface for trading through CoW Protocol using natural language.
+A modern, AI-powered interface for trading through CoW Protocol and staking via Morpho using natural language.
 Built with Next.js 15, Vercel AI SDK, and Moralis data services.

 ## Features